-During the initial verification effort (i.e., BP1), no additional experimental or project work, beyond that associated with the verification, may commence within the proposed scope.
-Only work associated with the initial verification - typically project management and data gathering activities - is allowed during the initial verification.
-The budget associated with the initial verification effort should correspond only to these types of activities and is typically minimal compared to the remaining project scope and budget.
-It is anticipated that the intermediate and final verifications will include the recipient presenting the project progress toward the targets established during the initial verification.
-Both the intermediate and final verifications must be noted and accounted for within the scope, schedule, and budget, so that if a project is selected and receives a 'Go' decision at the conclusion of the initial verification effort, the schedule and budget will already account for the intermediate and final verifications.
+- During the initial verification effort (i.e., BP1), no additional experimental or project work, beyond that associated with the verification, may commence within the proposed scope.
+Only work associated with the verification - typically project management and data gathering activities - is allowed during the verification.
+The budget associated with the verification effort should correspond to these types of activities only and is typically minimal compared to the remaining project scope and budget. - It is anticipated that the interim verification(s) will include the recipient presenting the project progress toward the targets established during the initial verification.
+Interim verification(s) must be noted and accounted for within the scope, schedule, and budget, so that if a project is selected and receives a 'go' decision at the conclusion of the initial verification effort, the schedule and budget will already account for the interim verification(s).